N-DucharmeBarth-NOAA/2024-npo-sma-taf/README.md

 - Users seeking to reproduce a single example model should run the R script [`00a_start_here.R`](https://github.com/N-DucharmeBarth-NOAA/2024-npo-sma-taf/blob/main/r_code/00a_start_here.R).
 - Users seeking to reproduce the entire model ensemble should run the R script [`00b_start_here.R`](https://github.com/N-DucharmeBarth-NOAA/2024-npo-sma-taf/blob/main/r_code/00b_start_here.R).
 Note that running the full model ensemble will take ~70 minutes.

+A companion repository housing the final model output and code needed to produce a Shiny dashboard for the 2024 ISC stock assessment of North Pacific Ocean shortfin mako shark can be found [here](https://github.com/N-DucharmeBarth-NOAA/2024-npo-sma-shiny).

 ### Expected output

 Output from either workflow will be created within the `TAF/` folder.
 The [`01_data.R`](https://github.com/N-DucharmeBarth-NOAA/2024-npo-sma-taf/blob/main/r_code/01_data.R) script will create the `TAF/data/` folder and populate it with the input files needed to run either work flow.